Molar pregnancy: symptoms, causes and treatment

 • Difficulty getting pregnant again.

-Can you get pregnant after a molar pregnancy?
+Is it possible to become pregnant after a molar pregnancy?

 It is quite possible to become pregnant again, but this depends on the severity of the mole.
 In most cases, a woman who has had a molar pregnancy can try to conceive again after six months to a year .